Achievable logoAchievable logo

 Direction of jump: Horizontal and Vertical

 Instructions: Stand upright with feet shoulder-width apart.
 Use a double arm swing.
-Perform a countermovement and jump over a barrier (like a cone or hurdle) with both legs, using hip and knee flexion.
-Keep knees and feet together.
+Perform a countermovement and jump over a barrier (such as a cone or hurdle) using hip and knee flexion.
+Keep your knees and feet together.
 Land and recover before repeating.
-Barrier height can be increased over time.
+You can increase barrier height over time.

 Standing long jump